kunalkale038-dot/machine-learning-project/House price prediction/README.md

 Gradient Boosting Regressor
 Model deployment using Flask or Streamlit
 👨‍💻 Author
-kunal kale
+Aniket Andhale

 B.Tech Artificial Intelligence & Data Science

 Machine Learning Enthusiast

 ⭐ If you found this project useful
-Please consider giving this repository a ⭐ on GitHub.
+Please consider giving this repository a ⭐ on GitHub